symverse-lab/Document/README.md

 ### Gsym (Blockchain-Node)
    Gsym was developed based on the [go-ethereum](https://github.com/ethereum/go-ethereum) source code.
-   The internal implementation is very different from the Ethereum, but API is almost similar to the Ethereum.
+   However, multichains operated by 10 byte citizen ID (Decentralized Identifier) and one second block finalization si wholly different from Ethereum.
+For the developers' convenieniences, APIs are almost similar to those of Ethereum.

    You can download gsym [here](https://github.com/symverse-lab/Document/tree/master/bin).